Contact your local county Extension office through our County Office List.

 Is liquid aeration better than normal aeration?

 While it is difficult to ascertain what is contained in these products, a few have been shown to contain liquid humates (essentially liquid organic matter) and soap-like materials like sodium lauryl (or laureth) sulfate.
-It is simply wishful thinking to believe that a highly diluted solution of either of these applied to a compacted soil will in any affect soil bulk density.
+It is simply wishful thinking to believe that a highly diluted solution of either of these applied to a compacted soil will affect soil bulk density.
 There is no indication that any of these products has ever been scientifically evaluated for effectiveness.

 Simply stated, there is no “chemical” substitute for physical remediation of soil compaction – namely the traditional core cultivation techniques that have been used for years on all types of turf areas.
 At best, these “wonder products” might provide some minor degree of wetting agent effect – and nothing more.
 Wetting agents increase spreading and penetration of liquids across surfaces and into or throughout surfaces.